Landgate/govhack/README.md

 * Geological and teophysical data
 * Power and water utilities data

+## Help and Mentors
+Confused?
+Can't find data?
+Contact [our friendly team of mentors](http://portal.govhack.org/regions/western_australia.html#mentors) from across WA government who'll be available on-site in Perth, and around the country on Slack.

+### I can't find the dataset I want
+If you're having trouble finding a dataset don't sweat it!
+Data.wa.gov.au is still in its infancy and doesn't yet list every dataset in Western Australia.
+Talk to our team of mentors and they may be able to help you find it - they've years of experience in dealing with and tracking down datasets across all levels of government.

-## SLIP
+## Jargon busting
+Throughout this documentation...

-@TODO
+> @TODO Screenshot

-Here or brief and point to later in the doc?
+*Web Mapping Service:*
+*Web Feature Service:*
+*ESRI REST API:*
+*Shapefile:*
+*Service Map Package:*
+*Data dictionaries::* "If you're having trouble understanding any of our data check out our", "in-depth descriptions of our core datasets"

-Landgate coordinates effort across the State Government to deliver the Shared Location Information Platform (SLIP) - a repository of spatial, or location-based, datasets from Western Australian government agencies.
+*SLIP:* The Shared Location Information Platform (SLIP) is a repository of spatial, or location-based, datasets from Western Australian government agencies coordinated by Landgate on behalf of the WA Government.
+Many of the datasets you find on data.wa.gov.au will be hosted and served out of SLIP

-### P vs S vs R

-## Data dictionaries

-If you're having trouble understanding any of our data check out our [data dictionaries](http://www.landgate.wa.gov.au/corporate.nsf/web/SLIP+Data+Dictionary) resource for in-depth descriptions of our core datasets.
-There are also mentors from a whole [range of Western Australian government agencies](http://perth.govhack.org/mentors.html) in attendance who will be happy to explain their data to you.

-# I can't find / can't access
+> SLIP WMS, WFS, ESRI REST...

+## Public, Subscription, and Restricted datasets
+The goal of data.wa.gov.au is to make all WA government data discoverable from one place - which means we have data listed that isn't 100% open.
+Broadly speaking there are three different classifications of data -

+*Public:* Datasets that are 100% openly and freely available to use and download under a Creative Commons license.

+*Subscription:* Datasets that are open to use, but are typically part of a chargeable service.

+*Restricted:* Datasets that are restricted for use to authorised government agencies, typically due to their sensitive nature, and for reasons of security and privacy.

-> If you can't find a dataset see a datasets you would like to use for GovHack that aren't public get in touch with one of our mentors and we may be able to give you special access for GovHack.
+If you find a dataset that you'd like to use for GovHack that isn't public don't worry - in some cases we'll be able to give you access for a limited time to use the data in your GovHack project.
+Get in touch with our team of mentors regarding access.

-# How can I use SLIP in my project?
+# Using SLIP - A technical guide for developers and hackers

 > So you've seen the map viewers already, poked around, and found some data you want to use for your GovHack project.
 Great!